web-online/cloudwatch-tomcat-valve/README.md

 Once the jar(s) are installed, the server.xml file should be edited as in the Example above, optionally including any of the attributes to customize the behavior.

+#### Credentials

-Additionally, this implementation makes use of the [AWS SDK for Java](http://aws.amazon.com/sdk-for-java/) to look up the AutoScalingGroupName and to push metrics to CloudWatch.
+This implementation makes use of the [AWS SDK for Java](http://aws.amazon.com/sdk-for-java/) to look up the AutoScalingGroupName and to push metrics to CloudWatch.
 The [DefaultAWSCredentialsProviderChain](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/DefaultAWSCredentialsProviderChain.html) is used for authentication which looks for credentials in this order:
 - Environment Variables - AWS_ACCESS_KEY_ID and AWS_SECRET_KEY
 - Java System Properties - aws.accessKeyId and aws.secretKey
 - Credential profiles file at the default location (~/.aws/credentials) shared by all AWS SDKs and the AWS CLI
 - Instance profile credentials delivered through the Amazon EC2 metadata service ([more info](http://docs.aws.amazon.com/AWSSdkDocsJava/latest/DeveloperGuide/java-dg-roles.html))

+##### Actions

+The credentials used for authentication must be able to perform the following actions:
+- ec2:DescribeTags
+- cloudwatch:PutMetricData

 ### Logging